PrincetonUniversity/a100_workshop/06_cupy/README.md

 ## CuPy uses Tensor Cores

-CuPy can take advantage of the A100 since the release of version 8 of CuPy.
-It can be made use TensorFloat32 for FP32 matrix-matrix multiplies.
+CuPy version 8 and above can take advantage of the Tensor Cores on the A100 GPU.
+It can be made use TensorFloat32 for FP32 matrix-matrix multiplication.
 However, by default this is turned off.

-Consider the following Python code below:
+Consider the following Python code:

 ```python
 import cupy as cp